gabireze/gabireze.github.io/en.md

 **Software Development Intern** · Feb/2021 – Jan/2023

-- Internal solutions development with focus on modern architecture and scalability.
+- Development of corporate internal solutions with focus on modern architecture, scalability, and optimized performance.
-- APIs using Node.js and Python (FastAPI), integrated with PostgreSQL and MySQL.
+- Construction of robust APIs using Node.js and Python (FastAPI), with seamless integration to PostgreSQL and MySQL for critical data persistence.
-- Firebase (Auth, Realtime Database, Firestore) for authentication and data persistence.
+- Implementation of authentication and real-time data management solutions with Firebase (Auth, Realtime Database, Firestore).
-- Web applications with Vue.js and React.
+- Development of responsive and modern web applications using Vue.js and React, following UI/UX best practices.
-- API documentation with Swagger.
+- Creation of comprehensive technical documentation with Swagger, facilitating API integration and maintenance.
-- Repository organization and code standardization.
+- Repository standardization and establishment of code guidelines for improved development quality and consistency.

 ---